Paul Galvin (Gaelic footballer): Senior

 2009 saw Galvin return to the half-forward line for Kerry's opening Munster semi-final meeting with Cork.
 That game ended in a draw, however, Kerry were well beaten in the replay.
 'The Kingdom' were subsequently banished to the qualifiers where they had some unimpressive wins over Longford, Sligo and Antrim.
 Galvin and his squad later lined out in the All-Ireland quarter-final and thrashed Dublin before overcoming Meath in a disappointing semi-final.
 For the second year in-a-row Kerry faced Cork in the All-Ireland final.
 Surprisingly, the men from 'the Kingdom' went into the game as slight underdogs.
 This tag appeared to be justified when Galvin's side trailed by 1–3 to 0–1 early in the opening half.
 The Kerry team stuck to their gameplan while Cork recorded fourteen wides, and at the final whistle Kerry were the champions again by 0–16 to 1–9.
 It was Galvin's fourth All-Ireland medal.
 He subsequently won an All-Star and the Footballer of the Year award.

 In June 2010, Galvin was given an eight-week ban after the 2010 Munster Senior Football Championship semi-final replay win over Cork.

 The GAA's Central Competitions Control Committee proposed the suspension after reviewing video evidence of Galvin putting his finger into Eoin Cadogan's mouth.

 On 1 February 2014, Galvin unexpectedly announced his retirement from inter county football in the aftermath of Kerry's opening round game of the 2014 National Football League.

 Kerry had lost by one point to Dublin in a game in which Galvin had not been involved.

 On 3 March 2015, Galvin returned to the Kerry senior football panel.

 College

 Galvin played with UCC with whom he won Cork Senior Football Championship and Munster Senior Club Football Championship medals in 1999.
 He also played in the Sigerson Cup.

 International rules

 Galvin represented Ireland in the International Rules Series in 2004.

 Province

 Galvin has played for Munster in the Railway Cup.

 School

 Galvin won an All-Ireland Vocational Schools Championship with the Kerry Vocational Schools team in 1997.

 Association football

 Galvin has in the past trained with Cork City of Munster and Sunderland of Tyne and Wear.

 Managerial career

 On 2 August 2019, Wexford GAA announced Galvin as its senior football manager on a two-year term, succeeding Paul McLoughlin.

+He left the role abruptly in September 2020 amid the impact of the COVID-19 pandemic on Gaelic games, with the 2020 National Football League having been suspended since mid-March, meaning he did not manage for a full league campaign and for no championship game.
+Shane Roche, a member of Galvin's backroom team, replaced him.